a-mat/TA-pps_decoder/README.md

 This command is straightforward.
 At minimum, you just need to specify the field that contains the encoded URL

-Decpde the link in the field "url"
+Decode the link in the field "url" and place defanged value in default "pps_decoded"
 ```
 index=... | ...| ppsdecode input_field="url"
 ```

-Decpde the link in the field "url" and put the output as "decoded_url"
+Decode the link in the field "url" and put the defanged output as "decoded_url"
 ```
 index=... | ...| ppsdecode input_field="url"  output_field="decoded_url"
 ```

+Decode the link and disable defang feature

 # Parameters